-Using a DUALSHOCK®4 wireless controller, UI PANEL LEFT and UI PANEL RIGHT will cycle through the buttons left and right.
+Using a gamepad, UI PANEL LEFT and UI PANEL RIGHT will cycle through the buttons left and right.
 UI PANEL SELECT will activate the highlighted button.

 Purchasing Data: when you purchase trade or exploration data for a star system, the additional information will be automatically added to the associated interface panels.